Fast Nonblocking Persistence for Concurrent Data Structures: System Design

 \subsection{Updates to Payloads}

 To allow the epoch clock to advance without blocking, nbMontage abandons in-place update of payloads.
 It interprets \pdetach\ as requesting the creation of an \emph{anti-node}.
-An anti-node shares an otherwise unique ID with the payload being detached.
+An anti-node shares an otherwise unique, hidden ID with the payload being detached.
 Newly created payloads and anti-nodes are buffered until the next \lincas\ in their thread.
-If the \lincas\ succeeds, the buffered nodes will be visible to epoch advance operations, and can be persisted even if the creating thread has stalled.
+If the \lincas\ succeeds, the buffered nodes will be visible to epoch advance operations, and will persist even if the creating thread has stalled.

 In the pseudocode of Figure~\ref{fig:pseudo}, calls to \pnew\ and \pdetach\ are held in the \code{allocs} and \code{detaches} containers.
 Anti-nodes are created, and both payloads and anti-nodes are tagged, in \beginop\ (lines~\ref{code:begin-detaches-begin}--\ref{code:begin-allocs-end}, called from within \lincas).
 If the \lincas\ fails due to conflict, \abortop\ resets \pnew-ed payloads so they can be reused in the operation's next attempt (lines~\ref{code:abort-allocs-begin}--\ref{code:abort-allocs-end}); it also withdraws \pdetach\ requests, allowing the application to detach something different the next time around (lines~\ref{code:abort-detaches-begin}--\ref{code:abort-detaches-end}).
 If attempts occur in a loop (as is common), the programmer may call \pnew\ outside the loop and \pdetach\ inside, as shown in Figure~\ref{fig:example} (App.~\ref{app:mmm_hash}).
 If an operation no longer needs its \pnew-ed payloads (e.g., after a failed insertion), it may call \pdelete\ to delete them; this automatically erases them from \code{allocs} (line~\ref{code:pdelete-erase-allocs}).
 The internal \resetop\ routine serves to update and reuse both payloads and anti-nodes in anticipation of retrying a DCSS that fails due to epoch advance (lines~\ref{code:reset-op-begin}--\ref{code:reset-op-end}).